isomerpages/moe-eliasparkpri/_departments/Mathematics.md

 <ul data-tight="true" class="tight">
 <li>
 <p>We seek to prepare our students for life by providing them with the essential
-Mathematical knowledge and developing their thinking skills.</p>
+mathematical knowledge and developing their thinking skills.</p>
 </li>
 </ul>
 <h5>Learning Outcomes</h5>
 <ul data-tight="true" class="tight">
 <li>
-<p>Students who are able to adapt and apply their problem-solving skills
+<p>Students who can adapt and apply their problem-solving skills in daily
-in daily life.</p>
+life.</p>
 </li>
 <li>
-<p>Students who possess both critical and creative thinking</p>
+<p>SStudents who possess both critical and creative thinking.</p>
 </li>
 </ul>
 <h5>Approach/Framework</h5>
 <ul data-tight="true" class="tight">
 <li>
 <p>Curriculum
-<br>Elias Park Primary School adopts the 2013 Mathematics syllabus (P6) and
+<br>Elias Park Primary School adopts the 2021 Mathematics syllabus (P1-P6)
-the 2021 Mathematics syllabus (P1-P5) which reflects the recent development and trends in mathematics education.
-We emphasise on conceptual understanding, skill proficiencies and mathematical processes, reasoning and communications which are integral to the development of mathematical problem-solving ability to think logically, abstractly, critically and creatively.
+which reflects the recent development and trends in mathematics education.
+We emphasize conceptual understanding, skill proficiency and mathematical processes, reasoning and communications which are integral to the development of mathematical problem-solving ability to think logically, abstractly, critically and creatively.
 Below is the MOE’s Mathematics Framework.</p>
 </li>
 </ul>
 <p></p>